 Return the Spools to the manufacturer

 Returning used spools to the manufactures is not always a practical solution due to cost implications.
-Some manufacturers introduced incentive-based returns like for every ten spools returned, you will get a free filament spool as a reward.
+Some manufacturers introduced incentive-based returns, which essentially means that for every “X” number of returned spools you will get free filament as a reward.

 Ideas for reutilizing the spools